SreenandaSai-Dasari/Portfolio/README.md

-# Sreenanda Sai Portfolio
+# Sreenanda Sai  Data Science Portfolio
 <!-- Sreenanda Sai Portfolio -->

- This portfolio is created using html,css,javascript and Bootstrap.In this portfolio I have added my projects and my tech skills.
+ This portfolio is created using html,css,javascript and Bootstrap.In this portfolio I have added my data science projects, my tech skills and contact information.

   ## Team Members :-
   -Sreenanda Sai